 Massachusetts ranks high on the list of places to see fall colors, and you'll be awed just about everywhere you look.
 If you must choose, consider the Mount Greylock Scenic Byway, which extends to the highest point in Massachusetts on Mount Greylock, celebrated in works by noted American authors Henry David Thoreau, Nathaniel Hawthorne and Herman Melville.
 The summit also affords panoramic views of five different states.

 Michigan is high on scenery, including fall colors, especially around the Great Lakes.
-Try the River Road Scenic Byway through the Huron-Manistee National Forest or Sleeping Bear Dunes National Lakeshore.
+Try the River Road Scenic Byway through the Huron-Manistee National Forests or Sleeping Bear Dunes National Lakeshore.
 Early October is also a beautiful time to visit the Seney National Wildlife Refuge.
 The refuge is on one of the longest and undeveloped stretches of the Manistique River.
 This fall, you can join refuge staff for a four- to five-hour canoe/kayak trip suitable for paddlers of all skill levels.
 Bring your own boat or rent one from a local outfitter.
 Check all of the refuge's scheduled events.

 The Minnesota Valley National Wildlife Refuge, located in the heart of the Twin Cities metro area, is known for its bird watching opportunities.
 The refuge offers many public programs that allow you to experience early signs of fall, migrating birds, and wildflowers.
 Another great Minnesota trip is the Edge of the Wilderness Scenic Byway through the Chippewa National Forest.
 In fall, the brilliant colors of red sugar maples, bronze oak trees and glowing gold aspen and birch adorn the Byway.

 Along the 238-mile Nebraska Heritage Highway (Highway 136) from the Missouri River to the town of Edison, you'll find forested bluffs and glimpse black walnut, basswood, American hazelnut, Kentucky coffee tree and green ash.
 From there, you'll not only see the autumn colors change across the Nebraskan prairies but you'll be immersed in pioneer history.
 Be sure and stop at Homestead National Monument of America.